Christophe Claramunt's home page

-I am a professor in computer science and chair of the Naval Academy Research Institute
+I am a professor in computer science and currently the research chair of the French Naval Academy

-in France.
-I was previously a senior lecturer in computing at the Nottingham Trent University and senior researcher at the Swiss Federal Institute of Technology in Lausanne.
+.
+I was previously a senior lecturer in computing at the Nottingham Trent University in the United Kingdom and senior researcher at the Swiss Federal Institute of Technology in Lausanne, Switzerland.
 I hold a PhD in computer science from the University of Burgundy and an "Habilitation à Diriger des Recherches" from the University of Rouen.
-My research is oriented towards theoretical and pluri-disciplinary aspects of geographical information science.
-My research interests are as follows (cf. list of publications
+My research is oriented towards theoretical and pluri-disciplinary aspects of geographical information science (cf. list of publications

 - Spatio-temporal models and theories.
 I am interested in alternative models of space, from the application of naive geography principles to computational models.